zhonghaozhan/zhonghaozhan.github.io/index.md

 * 2018 Li-xin Tang Overseas Scholarships at Imperial College London (Both tuition fees and living costs are covered)
 * 2017 Outstanding Graduate Thesis Award (Research on the interactive design of motion-adaptive for smartwatches)
 * 2015 Outstanding Undergraduate Thesis Award
-* 2012-2018 Many Student Scholarships (e.g. National Scholarship, Li-xin Tang Scholarship, etc) multiple times.
-Thanks for their generous supports to the early age of my studying.
+* 2012-2018 Many Student Scholarships (e.g. National Scholarship, Li-xin Tang Scholarship, etc.) multiple times.
+Thanks for their generous supports to the early age of my study.

 ### Contact me